TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 A few of the stages can even be fully programmed with GPU programs called "shaders".
 SDL's GPU API exposes two of these shaders:

-- Vertex Shader: This GPU program positions transforms the vertex positions to be in the correct place in the world.
+- Vertex Shader: This GPU program transforms the vertex positions to be in the correct place in the world.
     - This runs for each vertex you pass to the GPU.
 - Fragment Shader: This GPU program decides which pixels become which color.
     - This runs for each fragment (essentially the same as a pixel) on the screen.